 Trophies in silver for winning various things.
+A centerpiece too but it fits right in.
 Various dates and makers.
 Mostly English, but not all.

 Silver urn-form trophy with a double-domed lid with a vasiform finial, a curved and tapering bowl, stylized leaf mounted scroll-bracket side handles and a stepped and raised foot.
 1917.
 George V. Made in London, England by Lionel Alfred Crichton.
 Fully marked.
 Image © 2021 Sothebys.
 Fair use license. via https://www.sothebys.com/en/buy/shop-all/_english-silver-lidded-trophy-f2a1?locale=en